tronkko/php-config/README.md

 ```

-# Where to Place Configuration Files on Your Server

-Tmos-config tries to locate the configuration file first from the current working directory, then from its parent directory and so on up until the disk root.
-Ideally, you should place the configuration file just above the web root so that the file cannot be read from web accidentially and you don't need to re-create the file if you decide to wipe out the program directory before installing a new version.

 # Reading configuration file

 ## Construct Config object
 In order to use options from a configuration file, first construct a Config object with the getInstance function
 ```
 $conf = Config::getInstance ('server.conf')
 ```
 where ''server.conf'' is the name of the configuration file.

-Tmos-config tries to locate the configuration file starting from the current directory up so you don't need to specify a path if you place the configuration file on some parent directory.
+Tmos-config tries to locate the configuration file first from the directory containing config.php file, then from its parent directory and so on up until the disk root.
+Ideally, you should place the configuration file just above the web root so that the file cannot be read from web accidentially and you don't need to re-create the file if you decide to wipe out the program directory before installing a new version.

 ## Access Values
-Once you have constructed a Config object, you can access options
+With a Config object, you can access options in three ways:

 1. with getOption function as ``$value = $conf->getOption ('myuser', 'defaultuser');``
 2. using object notation as ``$value = $conf->myuser;``